Ashelie History, Family Crest & Coats of Arms

 Early History of the Ashelie family

 This web page shows only a small excerpt of our Ashelie research.
-Another 159 words (11 lines of text) covering the years 1606 and 1929 are included under the topic Early Ashelie History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1617, 1741, 1606, 1929, 1551, 1627, 1588, 1565 and 1641 are included under the topic Early Ashelie History in all our PDF Extended History products and printed products wherever possible.

 Ashelie Spelling Variations